wlingca/rdssms/workshop/content/Lab4/3_newoptiongroup/_index.en.md

 {{% img "newoption3.png" "New Option" %}}

 {{% notice info %}}
-Please note that we have not turn on any options with this option group.
+Please note that we have not turned on any options with this option group.
 We will be adding options  to the option group in the upcoming labs.
 {{% /notice %}}